Building a Simple CRUD app with Node, Express, and MongoDB

 Accepting the PUT request

 Our server doesn’t accept JSON data yet.
-We can teach it to read JSON by adding the body-parser’s json middleware.
+We can teach it to read JSON by using express’s json middleware.

 Next, we can handle the PUT request with a put method.
 You should be able to see the values we send from the fetch request.